Fridays4Future/ToolpicCore/README.md

 ## API

 With your constructed `Toolpic` instance you can do certain things, that are more less controlling the *VueComponent* behind it.
-To understand the behaviour of some methods (e.g. `seekAnimations()`) it is useful to read the whole documentation including the part about structuring a templates.
+To understand the behavior of some methods (e.g. `seekAnimations()`) it is useful to read the whole documentation including the part about structuring templates.

 ### `data`